-Cycle trailers resemble a chariot or carriage with a single wheel on either side of the seating area.
-At the back there may be a storage pouch that has a flap cover fixed in place by either a zip or velcro.
+Child bike trailers resemble a chariot or carriage with (usually) a single wheel on either side of the seating area.
+There are a few models of bike trailer that do have a single wheel.

 At the front there is an arm or boom that secures onto the bicycle frame by a connecting kit that comes with the trailer.